 Discussion

 Sericulture being an agro-based enterprise plays a predominant role in shaping the economic destiny of the rural people.
-It holds promise as an employment generating industry, especially in rural and semi-urban areas Malik & Kajale (2024).
-Sericulture industry in the state boasts of itsglorious past.Extension workers are the backbone of rural sericulture development.
-Their efforts ensure that farmers are empowered with knowledge, access to resources, and market opportunities, which ultimately boosts silk production and rural livelihoods Chowdary et al. (2021).
-Various farmers has lost their crop due to overcrowded trays, which was close to the findings of Elumalai et al. (2023).
+It holds promise as an employment generating industry, especially in rural and semi-urban areas (Malik & Kajale, 2024).
+Extension workers are the backbone of rural sericulture development.
+Their efforts ensure that farmers are empowered with knowledge, access to resources, and market opportunities, which ultimately boosts silk production and rural livelihoods (Chowdary et al., 2021).
+Various farmers have lost their crop due to overcrowded trays, which was close to the findings of Elumalai et al. (2023).
 Poor adoption of technologies was influenced by a number of constraints.
 The most important constraint was lack of adequate awareness and knowledge about new and improved technologies.
-Sericulture with various new and improved technology can help in increasing cocoon yield, proper utilization of these new improved tools and methods can raise the income by raising cocoon yield.
-These approaches can enhanced silk production, and disease resistance which in turn helped farmers to increase their cocoon productivity as well income, which was similar with the conclusion of Sharma et al. (2022).
+Sericulture with various new and improved technologies can help in increasing cocoon yield, proper utilization of these new improved tools and methods can raise the income by raising cocoon yield.
+These approaches can enhance silk production, and disease resistance which in turn will help farmers to increase their cocoon productivity as well income, which was similar with the conclusion of Sharma et al. (2022).
 The reason behind partial/non-adoption of recommended technologies could be due to lack of knowledge among farmers, high labor requirement and financial problems/constraints as majority of respondents were marginal rearers.
 The solution for these problems was practical training, awareness, knowledge about new technologies and participating in extension activities by experts and agents.
 Current studies were found to be similar to the studies of Seshagiri and Raju (2016).
-Various methods were evaluated about the awareness of farmers regarding adoption of better and new techniques and technologies which acted helpful in increasing the yield of cocoon Mani et al. (2006).
-Various training programs has been conducted by the government for the use of new and improved technologies for the betterment of their crop and conditions.
-New and improved technology have raised the production rate 85% which is very huge as compare to non adopting improved technology, so use of new technology was highly recommended to lift the production to great extent.
-Setty et al. (2012).
+Various methods were evaluated about the awareness of farmers regarding adoption of better and new techniques and technologies which acted helpful in increasing the yield of cocoon (Mani et al., 2006).
+Various training programs have been conducted by the government for the use of new and improved technologies for the betterment of their crop and conditions.
+New and improved technologies have raised the production rate 85% which is very huge as compare to non-adopting improved technology, so use of new technology is highly recommended to increase the production to great extent (Setty et al., 2012).

 Conclusion